 Using a new tool, researchers were able to see how two different sets of neurons interact in mice to control movement.
 They believe the method, called spectrally resolved fiber photometry, may help in unraveling what goes wrong in the brains of Parkinson’s patients and those with other disorders.

-The research, “Spectrally Resolved Fiber Photometry for Multi-component Analysis of Brain Circuits,” appeared in the journal Neuron.
+The research, “Spectrally Resolved Fiber Photometry for Multi-component Analysis of Brain Circuits,” was published in the journal Neuron.

 Progressive damage to nerve cells in the substantia nigra region of the brain lowers levels of the neurotransmitter dopamine — a chemical responsible for communication between neurons, or nerve cells — and is considered a hallmark of Parkinson’s disease.